-KIBO Assessment Packs – KIBO Assessment Packs can be purchased here.
+KIBO Assessment Packs – KIBO Assessment Packs developed by KinderLab Robotics can be found here.

-The following curriculum units were developed for the KIBO robotics kit (or an early prototype KIBO called “KIWI”) by the DevTech Research Group at Tufts University.
+Find here a summary of all of our freely-available curricular resources for KIBO (or an early prototype called “KIWI”) by the DevTech Research Group at Tufts University.
 These units are designed for children in Pre-Kindergarten through second grade to playfully learn robotics, programming, and engineering in a hands-on and developmentally appropriate way.
-These units teach technological content while also integrating other foundational early childhood content such as literacy, math, social skills, and more!

 To participate in research involving KIBO visit our Get Involved page.